terraform-industry/machine-shop-tutorials/README.md

 ### 2. [Bolt Circle Coordinate Calculations](./bolt_circle_coordinates/README.md)

 Complete guide to calculating hole positions for common bolt patterns.
-Covers 4, 5, 6, and 8-hole patterns with practical examples and visual diagrams.
+Covers 4, 5, 6, and 8-hole patterns with practical examples and some visual diagrams.

 - **4 & 8-Hole Patterns**: Simple 90° and 45° spacing - the easy ones
 - **5-Hole Pattern**: The oddball 72° spacing with all the weird trig values